Biometric fingerprint scanners

 identity with biometric information: either your fingerprint, a scan of

-on checkouts in grocery stores, and perhaps even replacing the keys in
+on checkouts in grocery stores, in electronic voting systems, and perhaps

 Some people don't like the sound of a "Big Brother" society where